ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Expert Power
    - D) Legitimate Power

-3. **Open-Ended**: Describe a situation where you might use reward power effectively in a project management context.

-4. **Open-Ended**: How can referent power influence team dynamics in a project?

-5. **True/False**: Coercive power is generally considered a positive form of power to use in project management.
+3. **True/False**: Coercive power is generally considered a positive form of power to use in project management.

 Would you like additional questions?